-Use the Time page to configure the time and date settings of the access point.
-You can also configure daylight saving adjustments and synchronize the access point's clock and calendar with an Internet-based Network Time Protocol (NTP) server.
+Use the Time page to configure, update and maintain the correct time on the internal system clock.
+You can also configure daylight saving and synchronize the AP's clock and calendar with an internet-based network time protocol (NTP) server.

-Time: Displays the access point's current date and time.
+Time: Displays the DAP-1650's current Date and Time.

 Time Zone: Select your Time Zone from the drop-down menu.

+Enable Daylight Check the box if you want to Enable manual entry of daylight

+Saving: saving time.

+Daylight Saving If you enabled Daylight Saving, you will be able to select a

+Offset: Daylight Saving Offset.
+The offset value is one hour by default.

+Daylight Saving Use the drop-down menus to set the Start and End dates for

+Dates: daylight saving time.

+Automatically Check the box to have the access point automatically synchronize Synchronize with its clock and calendar with D-Link's Internet time server.

+D-Link's Internet Time Server:

-Enable Daylight Check the box to Enable Daylight Saving if you want the access Saving: point automatically adjust the clock for daylight saving.
-Daylight Saving Select the offset for beginning daylight saving from the drop-Offset: down menu.
-Daylight Saving Use the drop-down menus to set the Start and End dates for Dates: daylight saving time.
-Enable NTP Check the box to have the access point automatically Server: synchronize its clock and calendar with an online NTP server.
-NTP Server Used: Type the address of the NTP server you would like to use in the field provided, or choose a pre-determined server from the drop-down menu and click << to populate the field.
-Date and Time: Use the drop-down menus to manually configure the time and date.
-This option will not be available if the Enable NTP Server option is checked above.
-Click Save Settings at the top of the page to save the current
+NTP Server Used: Enter the address of the NTP server you would like to use, or choose a pre-determined server from the drop-down menu and click Update Now to populate the field.

+Set the Time and Use the drop-down menus to manually enter the time and date.
+Date Manually: This option will not be available if Automatically synchronize...

+is checked above.

+You can also click Sync.
+Your Computer's Time Settings to synchronize the date and time with your computer's time settings.
+Click Save Settings at the bottom of the page to save the current configuration.